Open-Archypelago/Archypelago/building-blocks/problem-statement/problem-statement.md

 ---

-# Problem / Opporunity Analysis
+# Problem / Opportunity Analysis

 The facilitator then leads an analysis of the summary to firm up the  description and resolve any disagreements.
 The following questions can be used as a start point -